inspektor-gadget/inspektor-gadget/README.md

-  dns               Trace DNS requests execsnoop         Trace new processes filetop           Trace reads and writes by file, with container details help              Help about any command mountsnoop        Trace mount and umount syscalls network-policy    Generate network policies based on recorded network activity
+  dns               Trace DNS requests execsnoop         Trace new processes filetop           Trace reads and writes by file, with container details fsslower          Trace I/O operations slower than a threshold help              Help about any command mountsnoop        Trace mount and umount syscalls network-policy    Generate network policies based on recorded network activity